Ernest-Yoyowah/Ernest-Yoyowah/README.md

 - 🎓 &nbsp; Studying Software Engineering at the Ghana Communication Technology University.
 - 📱 &nbsp; Specializing in Web Programming & Applications development with a focus on crafting innovative solutions.
-- 💼 &nbsp; Contributing as a Software Engineering Intern at GCTU - University Relations in Nov 2023 - Jan 2024.
+- 💼 &nbsp; Contributed as a Software Engineering Intern at GCTU - University Relations in Nov 2023 - Jan 2024.
 - 🌱 &nbsp; Exploring advanced Software Engineering concepts and staying updated with the latest industry trends.
 - 🔧 &nbsp; Balancing my technical pursuits with hobbies like keyboarding 🎹 and freelancing in web development.